 We Warned You it Was a Tangled Question

 Who is responsible for your injury is a very difficult question that can’t be answered without a detailed investigation into your case.
-Our Harrisburg accident attorneys would need to compare your version of events with the statements of the truck driver and of any other witnesses.
+Our Lancaster work injury attorneys would need to compare your version of events with the statements of the truck driver and of any other witnesses.
 We would interview managers at both companies and examine employment records, with the intention of determining whether Pennsylvania workers’ compensation law applies to this case.